“How does one become a butterfly?” she asked pensively.

 high fiber whole grain bread (eat only one slice a day, cut in half for a sandwich)

-success boil in a bag brown rice (1/2 c. day max)
+success boil in a bag brown rice (1/2 c. day max)other

 ziploc storage bags in gallon and quart size containers